Fokus (Luxembourg)

 The Fokus (lit.
 'Focus') is a Luxembourgish political party founded on 21 February 2022.
-Founding members are the former CSV president Frank Engel, the former Democratic Party general secretary Marc Ruppert, the former president of the trade confederation and DP member Gary Kneip and the lawyer and Green municipal councilor from Esch-Uelzecht, Luc Majerus.
+Founding members are the former CSV president Frank Engel, the former Democratic Party general secretary Marc Ruppert, the former president of the trade confederation and DP member Gary Kneip and the lawyer and Green communal councilor from Esch-sur-Alzette, Luc Majerus.

 According to its own statements, Fokus is a "pragmatic party without a fixed ideology, located in the center of the political spectrum".
-Engel is the party's leading candidate in the 2023 general election.
+Engel was the party's leading candidate in the 2023 general election, in which it received 2.49% of votes nationwide, failing to win any seats.